drounce/PyGEM/docs/install_pygem.md

 The model is setup in [two repositories](model_structure_and_workflow_target) that are installed via PyPI and github as described below.

 ## Setup Conda Environment
 A conda environment is a directory that contains a specific collection of installed packages.
 The use of environments reduces issues caused by package dependencies.
 The model is designed to be compatible with OGGM.
-We therefore get started by follow the [installation instructions from OGGM](https://docs.oggm.org/en/stable/installing-oggm.html).
+We therefore get started by following the [installation instructions from OGGM](https://docs.oggm.org/en/stable/installing-oggm.html).

 Once your conda environment is setup for OGGM, add the core of PyGEM using pip.